 What's your favourite food?

-Any Yotam Ottolenghi recipe!
+Any recipe by Yotam Ottolenghi!
 I got his Simple cookbook for my birthday and its just the best.
 Lots of middle eastern inspired veggie dishes.

 What is the most fun thing you've done?

 Probably work at an american summer camp for 3 months when I was 19.
 Or when I got a scholarship to an academic programme in New York City for 4 weeks when I was 17.

 If you had 3 wishes for yourself what would they be? - be honest!

 1. Always be happy 2.
 Always be loved 3.
 Always be doing worthwhile work that changes the world for the better